 These events will star The Victory Sisters, Chinese Elvis & Coco Deville.

-Hackney re-opens in April 2017 in the newly re-furbed St Paul's Church Hall and will run every Wednesday.
+The Hackney club is due to re-open full time from April 2017 in the newly re-furbed St Paul's Church Hall and will run every Wednesday.

 The Posh Club features classic high tea and fabulous entertainment and the strict dress code is very posh.

 Cabaret sideshows include tap dancers, opera singers, comedians, london's finest flappers, acrobats, hula hoopers, black elvis, chinese elvis and white elvis, music hall starlets, soubrettes, ukelele bands, acapella troupes, impersonators and the finest ballet.

 Check us out on Facebook